The MBTI® ISTJ and College

 ISTJs are also commonly found in fields such as Finance, Civil Engineering, and Construction.

 Stress management is an important skill for all personality types, and individuals who report as ISTJ Personality Types generally have very specific areas they may focus on in order to reduce their stress levels.
 One of the initial problems an ISTJ student may have entering college is realizing that the studying techniques they used in high school may no longer work in college.
 This can be a big stressor as it is in an ISTJs nature to seek solutions to problems from past successes.
 Taking a class on college studying skills or reaching out to a tutor can be of great assistance during the first year at college for this personality type.
 ISTJs may also need to learn how to skim their required material and reduce their often perfectionist behavior when in regard to having details in order to avoid getting behind on the extra workload that comes along with a collegiate schedule.
-It is also important that an ISTJ plans time for relaxation and fun, in order to avoid overworking.
+It is also important that an ISTJ plans time for relaxation and fun in order to avoid overworking.
 This personality type has a tendency to take on more than they are able to accomplish, which could lead to stress and possible health issues.
 Some other common stressors for ISTJs are those which relate to group projects.
-For example, an ISTJ may become stressed when other members of their group submit incomplete or sloppy work which affects the quality of the group project.
-This personality type also does not respond well to others who complete their assignments in inefficient or counterproductive manner.
+For example, an ISTJ may become stressed when other members of their group submit incomplete or sloppy work, which affects the quality of the group project.
+This personality type also does not respond well to others who complete their assignments in an inefficient or counterproductive manner.

 For having an outlet for stress, Introverted Judging types generally have stated to rely predominately on optimism, positivity, and their personal religious or spiritual value disciplines.
 It can also be helpful for ISTJs to remove themselves from their current task to find some alone time, especially in a pleasant environment such as the outdoors.
 This personality type will often have less stress if they are given tangible validation for their efforts.
-For example, if they have a class where they are given progress reports along the way of their mid-quarter grade, they will feel less stress than in a class where they must wait until the end of the semester for their grade.
+For example, if they have a class where they are given progress reports along the way to their mid-quarter grade, they will feel less stress than in a class where they must wait until the end of the semester for their grade.
 ISTJs can also find stress relief from finishing small projects or completing personal priorities.
 In order to do these two things quickly for stress relief, an ISTJ may want to ask friends or family for assistance.

 Learn More About the MBTI ISTJ Personality Type

-Explore additional information that delves deeper into the ISTJ Personality Type by examining various personality and career based subjects:
+Explore additional information that delves deeper into the ISTJ Personality Type by examining various personality and career-based subjects:

 - How the MBTI ISTJ Type relates to Innovation